 This is very simple.
-You just need to know how to apply filters in Excel and that’s it.
-The insights will be right in front of your eyes.
+If You know how to apply filters in Excel, the insights will be right in front of your eyes.

-Not just orders, you’ll also get insights based on exporting coupons, products, user data.
-These use cases are based on exports we performed using Smart Manager and then took relevant actions based on insights.
+Not just orders, you can also get insights based on exporting coupons, products, user data.
+These use cases are on the basis of the exports we performed using Smart Manager and relevant actions we took, based on insights.

 Get ‘country-wise refunds’

-When you export your orders report for a particular date range, filter the CSV file based on Order status as ‘Refunded’ and ‘Billing/Shipping’ Country.
+Export your orders report for a specific date range by using the Order status as ‘Refunded’ and ‘Billing/Shipping’ Country filters.

 Next, find out which country contributes to maximum refunds.
 Based on this insight, you can plan your sales and marketing strategies for these countries.

 Compare ‘free shipping’ vs ‘flat rate’ orders

-This WooCommerce export order CSV report tells you for each order, whether it was a flat rate or a free shipping one.
+For each order in this WooCommerce export order CSV file, the report tells you whether it was a flat rate or free shipping order.

 Set up a filter to see how many orders are of free shipping and above a threshold value.
 Reset filter for flat rate orders.
-If there are more free shipping orders compared to a flat rate and that too for a small order total (threshold value), you are making less revenue.
+If there are more free shipping orders compared to a flat rate and that too for a small order total (threshold value), you are losing revenue.

 This is one of my favorite insight from the CSV export.

 For each record exported, you’ll get to know the corresponding payment method.
-PayPal, Credit Card or any other.
+PayPal, Stripe, Credit Card or any other payment method.

 - Say, for instance, you select PayPal.
 Note down the total revenue, refunds and other metrics you want to compare.

-- Reset the filter and do the same for Credit Card, Cash on Delivery and other payment methods.
+- Reset the filter and do the same for Stripe, Cash on Delivery and other payment methods.

 - Then simply compare the metrics for each payment gateway.
-You’ll come to know which payment gateway seems the most profitable and which contributes more to refund.
+You’ll come to know which payment gateway seems the most profitable and which contributes more to the refund.

 Identify ‘low-performing keywords’ and improve SEO

-Export all your post data based on date and search filters.
-This will help you compare the performance of your posts.
+Exporting posts/pages data based on date and search filters will help you compare the performance of your posts.